Bedrock-OSS/bedrock-wiki/docs/blocks/precise-rotation.md

     - expert
     - scripting
 mentions:
     - QuazChick
     - SmokeyStack
-description: This tutorial guides you through making a block with sub-cardinal rotation (e.g. creeper heads and signs), providing examples of a "shell" block with this rotation type.
+description: This tutorial guides you through making a block with sub-cardinal rotation (e.g. creeper heads and signs), providing examples of a shell block with this rotation type.
 ---

 ::: tip FORMAT & MIN ENGINE VERSION `1.21.20`